 - disturb the site; there may be evidence that could help identify the fly-tippers and lead to their prosecution

 - visually try to work out what the waste consists of and how much there is

-- make a note of the day, date and time you saw the tipping, its exact location and whether it is in, or near, water
+- note the day, date and time you saw the tipping, its exact location and whether it is in or near water

 - how many people are involved and what they look like

 - what has been tipped - how much and what it looks like

 - details of any vehicles involved including make, colour and registration number if possible

 Dumping or burning waste where it's not allowed, or allowing others to do so, is a criminal offence.
 To read more about waste crime and how you can report it, go to: